Sex & Intimacy

 REGULAR ORGASMS

-Masturbating and regular orgasms can help increase your arousal either alone or with a partner.
-Orgasms help to increase our own natural lubrication which in turn helps to keep our vagina happy and healthy.
+Masturbating and regular orgasms can help increase your arousal, either alone or with a partner, in addition to your own natural lubrication which helps to keep your vagina happy and healthy.
 Orgasms help you to relax, boost our happy endorphins, can alleviate pain and help couples enjoy intimacy together.
-If you find you are struggling to orgasm, try incorporating a small bullet vibrator into your sex play or enjoy it for solo pleasure.
+If you find you are struggling to orgasm, try incorporating a small bullet vibrator or pebble style toy into your sex play or enjoy it for solo pleasure.
 It is an inexpensive and discrete way to take that first step back to enjoying sexual intimacy and pleasure especially if you feel nervous about using a sex toy alone or with your partner.

 LOOK AFTER YOUR VAGINA HEALTH